Anti-Inflammatory Diet UK: Foods, Meal Plan, and What the Research Says

 Wednesday–Sunday follows the same pattern: alternate oily fish with lean poultry, keep greens and wholegrains at every meal, snack on mixed nuts and berries.
 Browse our anti-inflammatory plans for a complete prebuilt 7-day schedule.

-Anti-Inflammatory Eating on a UK Budget
+Anti-Inflammatory Eating On A UK Budget

 Anti-inflammatory eating does not require expensive superfoods.
 The most impactful foods — tinned sardines, frozen berries, oats, spinach, frozen broccoli, and eggs — are among the cheapest items in any UK supermarket.
 Tinned sardines at Aldi cost around 55p per tin and deliver more omega-3 per pound than fresh salmon.